So you’ve got your new horse home. It’s an exciting time, but, what if something goes wrong or you’re not quite sure where to start?

 Remember that any yard change is going to unsettle a horse, so it is worth trying to keep his routine similar to what he was used to as his previous yard while he gets to know you as his new owner.

-- First things first, if you haven’t already, sort out your horse insurance.
+- First things first – if you haven’t done so already, sort out your horse insurance.
 After the time, effort (and money) which has gone in to finding your perfect equine partner, getting him insured is a wise choice.
 Take a look through our top tips on chosing the right insurance policy.